TariqKarimi/CNE-310-git-repository/readme.md

 ```

-readme was bult using [ReaMe Guilde]
+This readme was built using [ReadMe Guide](https://github.com/TariqKarimi/CNE-310-git-repository